 While sleeping, keep your baby’s room dark and comfortable.
 Take care of external disturbances and irritants.
 These include switching off the lights and pulling the curtains down.
 Don’t forget to turn off the TV or lower its volume and put your phones on silent mode.
 You can also add white noise to the atmosphere through an app or a machine.
 It will help your baby sleep better and turning it on is also a cue for them to sleep.
 You can swaddle your newborns too as it provides a cozy womb-like experience to them and also prevents them from startling themselves awake.

 3. Be Flexible & Patient

-Bedtime routine for baby will change as your child grows up.
+The bedtime routine for baby will change as your child grows up.
 Their needs will change and with that their routine.
 Your baby will have new life experiences like teething troubles, vaccinations, going to kindergarten, and making new friends among others.
-This may disturb or change their bedtime routine for a bit.
+This may disturb or change their bedtime routine a bit.
 Be patient and adjust for the time being to get them back on schedule.Conclusion